sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

 ## Prerequisites

 You have built your CAP application.
-See [Build a CAP application](build-cap-app).
+Follow the steps in the [Build a CAP application](build-cap-app) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 ### Overview